hashicorp/vagrant/website/source/docs/other/wsl.html.md

 Vagrant supports enabling user access to provide seamless behavior and control between Vagrant on Windows and Vagrant on WSL.
-By setting the `VAGRANT_WSL_ACCESS_WINDOWS_USER` environment variable, Vagrant will allow access to Vagrant managed machines in that user's home path, as well as share the `VAGRANT_HOME` directory.
+By setting the `VAGRANT_WSL_ACCESS_WINDOWS_USER` environment variable, Vagrant will allow access to Vagrant managed machines in that user's home path in Windows (`C:\Users\vagrant` for example), as well as share the `VAGRANT_HOME` directory.
 Below is a demonstration of the behavior:

 ```
 C:\Users\vagrant> bash